secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Linux Fundamentals/Linux Networking/Remote Desktop Protocols in Linux.md

 ### Introduction
-- Remote desktop protocols are used in Windows, Linux, and macOS to provide graphical remote access to a system.
-The administrators can utilize remote desktop protocols in many scenarios like troubleshooting, software or system upgrading, and remote systems administration.
-The administrator needs to connect to the remote system they will administer remotely, and therefore, they use the appropriate protocol accordingly.
-In addition, they can log in using different protocols if they want to install an application on their remote system.
-The most common protocols for this usage are RDP (Windows) and VNC (Linux).
+- **Remote Desktop Protocols**: These protocols allow graphical remote access to systems, commonly used for troubleshooting, software/system upgrades, and remote administration.
+- **Common Protocols**:
+    - **RDP (Remote Desktop Protocol)**: Primarily used for remote access to Windows systems.
+    - **VNC (Virtual Network Computing)**: Often used for remote access to Linux systems.
+- **Administrator Usage**: Administrators connect to remote systems using the appropriate protocol for tasks like installing applications or performing system maintenance.

 ### XServer
-- The XServer is the user-side part of the `X Window System network protocol` (`X11` / `X`).
-The `X11` is a fixed system that consists of a collection of protocols and applications that allow us to call application windows on displays in a graphical user interface.
-X11 is predominant on Unix systems, but X servers are also available for other operating systems.
-Nowadays, the XServer is a part of almost every desktop installation of Ubuntu and its derivatives and does not need to be installed separately.
+- **XServer & X11 Protocol**: The XServer is the user-side part of the X Window System (X11), a protocol that enables graphical user interfaces (GUIs) on Unix-based systems and other OSes.
+It facilitates communication between the desktop environment and the operating system.
-- When a desktop is started on a Linux computer, the communication of the graphical user interface with the operating system happens via an X server.
-The computer's internal network is used, even if the computer should not be in a network.
-The practical thing about the X protocol is network transparency.
-- This protocol mainly uses TCP/IP as a transport base but can also be used on pure Unix sockets.
-The ports that are utilized for X server are typically located in the range of `TCP/6001-6009`, allowing communication between the client and server.
-When starting a new desktop session via X server the `TCP port 6000` would be opened for the first X display `:0`.
-- This range of ports enables the server to perform its tasks such as hosting applications, as well as providing services to clients.
-They are often used to provide remote access to a system, allowing users to access applications and data from anywhere in the world.
-Additionally, these ports are also essential for the secure sharing of files and data, making them an integral part of the Open X Server.
-- Thus an X server is not dependent on the local computer, it can be used to access other computers, and other computers can use the local X server.
-Provided that both local and remote computers contain Unix/Linux systems, additional protocols such as VNC and RDP are superfluous.
-VNC and RDP generate the graphical output on the remote computer and transport it over the network.
-- Whereas with X11, it is rendered on the local computer.
-This saves traffic and a load on the remote computer.
-However, X11's significant disadvantage is the unencrypted data transmission.
-However, this can be overcome by tunneling the SSH protocol.
-- For this, we have to allow X11 forwarding in the SSH configuration file (`/etc/ssh/sshd_config`) on the server that provides the application by changing this option to `yes`.
+- **Network Transparency**: X11 supports network transparency, allowing the XServer to run on one machine while the graphical user interface can be displayed on another, even over a network.
+- **Ports & Communication**: XServer uses ports in the `TCP/6000-6009` range for communication.
+Port 6000 is used for the first X display (`:0`), enabling client-server interaction for applications.
+- **Remote Access**: X11 allows remote access to applications, enabling users to access graphical interfaces across systems without needing additional protocols like VNC or RDP, which handle graphical output over the network.
+- **Tunneling for Security**: X11 communication is unencrypted by default but can be secured using SSH tunneling.
+Enabling X11 forwarding in SSH (`/etc/ssh/sshd_config`) ensures secure data transmission between client and server.

-### X11Forwarding
+### X-11 Forwarding
 ```shell-session
 secmancer@htb[/htb]$ cat /etc/ssh/sshd_config | grep X11Forwarding

 X11Forwarding yes
 ```
-- With this we can start the application from our client with the following command:
+- With this we can start the application from our client with the following command.
 ```shell-session
 secmancer@htb[/htb]$ ssh -X htb-student@10.129.23.11 /usr/bin/firefox